ProprioCS/Provia.Documents/Service Tickets.md

 Each of these sublists except for Events then had two subtabs - one which showed the list from the Sales Order or Customer, and one which showed the list assigned to this Work Order.

 Take Addresses, for example.
 Under the Addresses tab, you would see a subtab called Customer Addresses.
-This showed a a list of all that Customer’s addresses.
+This showed a a list of all that Customer's addresses.
 Then you had a subtab called Work Order Addresses showing where this Work Order is going.
 The Customer Address specified as the Install Address on the Sales Order would appear here by default.
 However, you could also pick **additional** Customer Addresses - as sometimes a Work Order has multiple stops.

 Contacts, Files, and Lines worked similary - you see what is on the Order, and select which apply to this Work Order.
 You could also add an ad hoc Address, Contact, or File, and these would apply only to the Work Order, without writing back to the Sales Order or Customer.